You are currently on Hearing Direct UK

 If you believe your ear feels clogged, it is best to visit a medical professional or ENT or practitioner for the most appropriate methods on unclogging your ears.

-2. Wax Build-Up - A build-up of wax in the ear is another common cause of clogged ear.
-An accumulation of wax can lead to the sensation of ears feeling full.
+A build-up of wax in the ear is another common cause of clogged ear.
+Accumulation of wax can lead to the sensation of your ears feeling full.
 Subsequently, the removal of wax can help see your hearing revert back to normal.

 We have a number of useful items to help with earwax removal including: